tameTNT/lucahuelle-wjecgce-compsci-unit5/README.md

 (gce-unit-5) C:\...\dir>python main.py --help
 ```

-Extra explanatory detail on the functions listed from this help command are provided further below.
+Extra explanatory detail on the functions listed from this help command are provided further below
+in **Additional functionality**.

 _NB: To deactivate the venv and return to the normal command line simply type `exit`._

-### _IMPORTANT_: Completed features
+### Fully completed features

 Many parts of this project are **not fully complete** (*see the abundance of '`todo`'
 / '`wouldbenice`'s in the source code*).